mathworks/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 ![source_control](https://user-images.githubusercontent.com/48831250/71735877-965fa000-2e1d-11ea-95c4-8b9259308e75.png)

 5. In the **Build** section of Jenkins, click **Add build step > Run MATLAB Tests**.
-A new window opens that enables you to configure the Jenkins plugin for MATLAB.
-Paste the full path to the MATLAB root folder into the **MATLAB root** field; choose the default Automatic test mode from the **Test mode** drop-down list; and select your desired test artifacts to be generated in the project workspace.
-(The plugin in this example is configured to generate Cobertura code coverage and JUnit test result reports.)
+A new window opens that enables you to configure the Jenkins plugin for MATLAB:

+   *   Paste the full path to the MATLAB root folder into the **MATLAB root** box.
+   *   Choose the default Automatic test mode from the **Test mode** drop-down list.
+   *   Select your desired test artifacts to be generated in the project workspace.

+The plugin in this example is configured to generate Cobertura code coverage and JUnit test result reports.
 For more information on how to configure the Jenkins plugin for MATLAB, see [Jenkins MATLAB Plugin](https://github.com/jenkinsci/matlab-plugin).

 ![configure_plugin](https://user-images.githubusercontent.com/48831250/73482435-bf674800-436b-11ea-8565-b481f9008422.png)

-6. In the **Post-build Actions** section of Jenkins, add two post-build actions to publish the Cobertura code coverage and JUnit test result reports that are generated.
+6. In the **Post-build Actions** section of Jenkins, add two post-build actions to publish the Cobertura code coverage and JUnit test result reports.
 For each report, provide the path to the report file.
-Jenkins stores the artifacts in the *matlabTestArtifacts* folder of the workspace.
+Jenkins stores the artifacts in the **matlabTestArtifacts** folder of the workspace.

 ![post-build](https://user-images.githubusercontent.com/48831250/71736813-0c650680-2e20-11ea-8fa5-dee1bb6ddda0.png)

 7. Click **Save** to save the project configuration settings.
 You can access and modify your settings at a later stage by selecting **Configure** in the project interface.

 ## Run Tests and Inspect Test Artifacts
 To build your Jenkins project and run the tests specified in the repository, click **Build Now** in the project interface, which displays the project name at the top-left of the page.
 Jenkins triggers a build, assigns it a number under **Build History**, and runs the build.
 If the build is successful, a blue circle icon appears next to the build number.
 If the build fails, Jenkins adds a red circle icon.
-In this example, the build passes because all of the tests specified in the *Times Table App* project pass.
+In this example, the build passes because all of the tests specified in the Times Table App project pass.

 ![build_1](https://user-images.githubusercontent.com/48831250/71737052-9b721e80-2e20-11ea-9e1d-ed82e3f57484.png)

 Navigate to the project workspace by clicking the **Workspace** icon in the project interface.
-You can view the generated test artifacts in the *matlabTestArtifacts* folder of the workspace.
+You can view the generated test artifacts in the **matlabTestArtifacts** folder of the workspace.

 ![workspace](https://user-images.githubusercontent.com/48831250/71737151-e68c3180-2e20-11ea-80d5-368deb6d3e1e.png)

-Access the published Cobertura code coverage report by opening the *Coverage Report* link in the project interface.
+Access the published Cobertura code coverage report by opening the **Coverage Report** link in the project interface.

 ![cobertura_report](https://user-images.githubusercontent.com/48831250/71737280-3c60d980-2e21-11ea-8891-aff1b794243d.png)

-To view the published JUnit test results, open the *Latest Test Result* link in the project interface.
-In the new page, open the link in the *All Tests* table.
-The table expands and lists information for each of the test classes within the *Times Table App* project.
+To view the published JUnit test results, open the **Latest Test Result** link in the project interface.
+In the new page, open the link in the **All Tests** table.
+The table expands and lists information for each of the test classes within the Times Table App project.

 ![junit_report](https://user-images.githubusercontent.com/48831250/71737382-7e8a1b00-2e21-11ea-8133-fe5b2f198bd9.png)

 ## See Also
 [MathWorks Blogs: Developer Zone – Continuous Integration](https://blogs.mathworks.com/developer/category/continuous-integration/)<br/>